 8.53.
-The Network Licensee must work collectively with such other Network Licensees as are subject to this Governance Document to organise an annual conference.
-The annual conference will be held every Formula Year for Network Licensees, Project Partners and interested third parties.
-We do not expect the Network Licensees to hold an annual conference in the first year of the competition (2013/14).
-The Network Licensee must (subject to any confidentiality or IPR arrangements approved before Registration) highlight the key learning that has been developed by the Network Licensee since the previous annual conference.
+The Network Licensee must work collectively with other Network Licensees subject to this Governance Document to organise an annual conference.
+The annual conference will be held every Relevant Year for Network Licensees, Project Partners and interested third parties.
+The Network Licensee must (subject to any confidentiality or IPR arrangements approved before the Project Direction is issed) highlight the key learning that has been developed by the Network Licensee since the previous annual conference.

 8.54.
-This conference may form part of the same event as any NIA or LCN Fund conferences and the Network Licensee may charge attendees a nominal sum for attending the conference.
+This conference may form part of the same event as any NIA conference and the Network Licensee may charge attendees a nominal sum for attending the conference.
 The Network Licensee's income from charges is not to exceed the efficient cost to the Network Licensee of organising the conference.